fallrisk/fallrisk.github.io/_posts/2016-09-30-Zephyr_OS_Adding_the_Atmel_SAM4S_Xplained.md

 The Peripheral DMA Controller is next for verification and is in chapter 27.
 These read as if they are part of the Peripheral Transter Control Register based on the name on page 27.6.9.
-They are so these definitions are OK.

 PIO Controllers are next for verification.
-PIO is in chapter 31.
-The table is table 31-5 on page 585.
+PIO is in chapter 31 and the table is 31-5 on page 585.
 Offset 0 is the PIO Enable Register.
-Look at the PIO enable register we can see there is only PIOA, PIOB, and PIOC.
+Looking at the PIO enable register we can see there is only PIOA, PIOB, and PIOC.
 The rest can be removed.

 The SUPC address was updated in the "soc.c" file.